OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 ### Implementation Proposal
-The implementation for the model changes for this requirement will be covered by the implementation proposal for REQ-POTENTIAL.
+The implementation for the model changes for this requirement will be covered by the implementation proposal for REQ-POTENTIAL in Section 6.5.

 ## REQ-STD-API-BASED: Standard based

 ### Analysis
 RFC8345 already supports the standard model and API for the SIMAP requirements supported by RFC8345.
-We also need a standard model for the SIMAP requirements identified as RFC8345 gaps.
+We also need a standard model and API for the SIMAP requirements identified as RFC8345 gaps.
 This requirement also mentions that these APIs must also provide the capability to retrieve the links to external data/models.

 ### Implementation Proposal
-The implementation for the model changes for this requirement will be covered by the implementation proposal for REQ-PLUGG.
+The implementation for the model changes for this requirement will be covered by the implementation proposal for REQ-PLUGG in Section 6.9.

 ## REQ-GRAPH-TRAVERSAL: Graph Traversal